nshiab/simple-data-analysis/CONTRIBUTING.md

 You can also check [this tutorial](https://github.com/firstcontributions/first-contributions) as a ressource.

+If you don't feel comfortable playing with the project's code, keep in mind that starting a conversation about a new feature or flagging a bug is already of great help! :)

 And thank you for your interest in contributing!

 ## 1 - Create an issue